 Stress is a normal reaction.
 Many times, you can’t avoid it.
 But you can often lower your stress levels just by taking better care of your body and mind.

 Need someone to talk to?
 Want to relax?
-At the Wellness Suite, you can sit down, enjoy some free tea, and find books and other helpful resources.
-The Suite is also a Safe Zone safe space for all members of the UB community, with staff available for consultations.
+At the Wellness Suite, you can enjoy free tea, massage chairs, meditate, and take advantage of other helpful resources.
+The Suite is also a Safe Zone for all members of the UB community, with staff available for consultations.

 Enjoy classes and workshops throughout the semester.